PelionIoT/cloud-bluetooth-devicelink/README.md

 The implementations are pluggable in `ble-devicelink/firmware-updates.js`.

 An example firmware (with bootloader), an OTA image, and a pre-signed manifest are already available for the nRF52-DK.
 See the `firmware/` folder.
 Flash the `_BOOT` image to your nRF52-DK, provision the device in Devicelink and upload the manifest to Pelion Device Management.
-Then start an update campaign from Pelion Device Mannagement to update the device.
+Then start an update campaign from Pelion Device Management to update the device.
 You can also re-sign new firmware with the certificates provided in this folder.

 ## TODO